 Development has been one of the liveliest and thought provoking areas in the Economics.
 Over the past two decades there have been advances in economic methods and economic theory, which have allowed Development Economics to reformulate some age-old questions.
-The objective of the course is to provide an indepth understanding of the process of economic growth and development.
+The objective of the course is to provide an in-depth understanding of the process of economic growth and development.
 A majority of the world's population lives on less than \$2/day.
 The course is designed to better understand the lives of the world's poor.
 What are their lives like?
 Why do they remain poor?
 Specifically, what price distortions and market failures hinder their quest to improve their wellbeing?
-Is there scope for policy to help the world's poor, and look at policies that have been attempted and evaluated scientifically.
+Is there scope for policy to help the world's poor?
+We do not get answers to these questions with anecdotes and abstract theory.
+Rather, we will examine detailed survey data of the world's poor, and look at policies that have been attempted and evaluated scientifically.
 This requires a solid understanding of how to read and interpret statistics.